 (f) During a hearing, party representatives should not approach opposing party representatives, witnesses, the Examiner or hearing staff without leave of the Examiner.
-If it becomes necessary for a party representative to confer with the Examiner during a hearing, permission should be obtained.

 (g) Parties shall adhere to Orders issued by an Examiner.

 3.16 APPEARANCE OF FAIRNESS

 (a) Hearings shall be conducted in accordance with the appearance of fairness doctrine, codified at RCW Chapter 42.36.